TimMarshallCox/reverse-proxy/readme.md

 The `server_tokens` directive controls whether or not the version of Nginx is included in the `Server` response header.
 For production environments, this should be set to `off` to prevent disclosure of unnecessary information.

 The `keepalive_timeout` directive controls how many seconds Nginx will keep the connection alive to reduce the overhead that would be required for a client to renegotiate a connection.
 The second value sets the `Keep-Alive` response header.
 It is recommended to set the second value a few seconds lower than the first value to account for potential latency between the client and the server.

+### `conf.d/default.conf`
+The `listen <port> default_server` section informs Nginx that if no other server is matched on the given port, then this server should be used.
+This behaviour is used to define default behaviours on ports 80 and 443.

+The default behaviour on port 80 is to redirect the request to HTTPS.
+If alternative behaviour is desired, this can be defined in a separate configuration file.

+The default behaviour on port 443 is to return HTTP code 444.
+This is an unofficial code specific to Nginx.
+It closes the connection without a reason.
+We can't only accept requests to known hostnames, because we must first accept to request to discover which hostname it is for.
+If a request comes in for an unknown hostname then the connection is terminated as soon as this is established.

+The only exception to this behaviour on port 443 is for the `/status` location.
+If this is requested, an HTTP code of 200 will be returned.
+This is to be used for server and network health checks.
+It simply indicates whether or not Nginx is online and responding to requests.
+Application-specific health checks should be built into the configuration file for a given application.

+Sane defaults for SSL configuration options can be generated [here](https://ssl-config.mozilla.org/).
+HSTS and OCSP Stapling should only be used with valid certificates.
+HSTS sets a header which tells the client to reject the connection if an invalid certificate is presented.
+OCSP Stapling allows the server to present the CA certificates alongside the main certificate to prevent the client from having to look up the CA certificate themselves.
+For Certbot, this is the `live/<domain>/chain.pem` certificate file.